cssninjaStudio/vuero/documentation/elements/forms/select/select-loading-documentation.md

+---
+state:
+  input: 'Batman'
+---

-### Loading select
+### Loading and Disabled select

-vuero selects can be shown in a loading state.
-To apply that style, simply add the is-loading class to the select wrapping element.
+vuero `VSelect` can be shown in a loading state.
+To apply that style, simply add the `loading` property to the `VControl` wrapping element.
+The `disabled` property should be set on `VSelect`, like the default behavior.
 Please refer to the code example for more details about usage.

 <!--code-->